-48. An offshore cable corridor Area of Search (AoS) was developed to inform the East Anglia ONE North Scoping Report (SPR 2017).
-The development of the AoS was driven through consideration of hard and soft environmental and engineering constraints both offshore and at the landfall.

-- 49. A preliminary exercise was undertaken to identify all known constraints in proximity to the East Anglia ONE North windfarm site and Suffolk coast near Sizewell and Thorpeness, this was based on broad corridors from the East Anglia ONE North windfarm site to a grid connection point in the vicinity of Sizewell and Leiston.
-At this stage of the process, it was considered that a joint corridor serving both the proposed East Anglia ONE North and East Anglia TWO projects would be the preferred option. - 50.
+- 48. An offshore cable corridor Area of Search (AoS) was developed to inform the Scoping Report (SPR 2017).
+The development of the AoS was driven through consideration of hard and soft environmental and engineering constraints both offshore and at the landfall. - 49.
+A preliminary exercise was undertaken to identify all known constraints in proximity to the East Anglia TWO windfarm site and Suffolk coast near Sizewell and Thorpeness to identify broad corridors from the East Anglia TWO windfarm site to a grid connection point in the vicinity of Sizewell and Leiston.
+At this stage of the process, it was considered that a joint corridor serving both the proposed East Anglia TWO and East Anglia ONE North projects would be the preferred option. - 50.
 In addition to offshore constraints, this exercise was informed by a separate exercise that considered viable landfall locations that would provide access to a grid connection point in the vicinity of Sizewell and Leiston (section 4.8). - 51.
-Identification of potential offshore cable corridors was made according to the following principles during the preliminary stage: - Routeing options needed to be able to connect to viable landfall locations; - Ability to route East Anglia ONE North and East Anglia TWO offshore export cables in a single route (a minimum corridor width of 2000m was assumed); - The number of existing pipeline and cable crossings were minimised as far as possible; and, where crossing was required, cables and pipelines to be crossed at 90°; - Historic wrecks were avoided as far as possible; - Seabed take in aggregate dredging areas was minimised; - Avoidance of the Southwold Oil Transhipment Area (a ship-to-ship transfer area)2; and - Environmental and policy constraints including avoidance of designated sites and ecologically important sandbanks and potential reefs as far as possible. - 52.
-Routeing options that were identified were then reviewed with regard to The Crown Estate guidance on the principles of cable routeing and spacing (The Crown Estate 2012). - 53.
-It was not possible to avoid the Southern North Sea candidate Special Area of Conservation (cSAC) or the Outer Thames Estuary Special Protection Area (SPA) as the cSAC encompasses the whole offshore development area and the SPA forms a strip along the coast covering parts of the offshore cable corridor and the landfall.
-It was also identified that due to constraints at the landfall, it would not be possible to avoid spatial overlap with the Leiston to Aldeburgh Site
+The identification of potential offshore cable corridors followed the principles identified below during the preliminary stage: - Routeing options needed to be able to connect to viable landfall locations; - Ability to route the proposed East Anglia ONE North and East Anglia TWO projects offshore export cables in a single route (a minimum corridor of 2,000m was assumed); - The number of existing pipelines and cables crossings were minimised as far as possible; and, where crossing was required, cables and pipelines to be crossed at 90°; - Historic wrecks were avoided as far as possible; - Seabed take in aggregate dredging areas was minimised;